Big brother is watching you!

 OpenAI ChatGPT is just in its beta version, and the offline training model provides the results.
-So it would only be possible to answer some of what you ask.
+Therefore, only some of your questions could be answered.

 There has been a dramatic advancement in AI, but a single flaw could compromise the OpenAI platform and its users.
-Therefore, it could have a negative impact on the entire organisation.
-Since the AI generates codes based on the machine’s training data, if cyber criminals infiltrate the platform, they could corrupt the learning data, thereby producing corrupt codes.
-Thus, if you blindly believe them and then copy and paste them to the terminal and run the code, it could impact your system, allowing cybercriminals a backdoor to your organisation.
+Therefore, it could hurt the entire organization.
+Since the AI generates codes based on the machine’s training data, cyber criminals infiltrating the platform could corrupt the learning data, thereby producing corrupt codes.
+Thus, if you blindly believe them and then copy and paste them to the terminal and run the code, it could impact your system, allowing cybercriminals a backdoor to your organization.

 What made the colleagues click on the AI-generated phishing email?